samwisehawkins/wrftools/README.md

 wrftools
 --------

-** The master branch has changed significantly ** and now depends on a scheduler such as the Sun Grid Engine.
+**The master branch has changed significantly** and now depends on a scheduler such as the Sun Grid Engine.
 This makes it much easier to run large historical simulations.
-A branch corresponding to the old master is available at the synchronous branch.
+A branch corresponding to the old master is available as the synchronous branch.

 ## What is it?